dkaramitros/pyDyBulbs/README.md

 This Python package allows to compute and plot Dynamic Stress Bulbs for Harmonic Vertical Point Loads in Homogenous Soil.

-Note that a relevant publication is currently under review in the ASCE Journal of Geotechnical and Geoenvironmental Engineering
+Note that a relevant publication is currently under review in the ASCE Journal of Geotechnical and Geoenvironmental Engineering.

 ## Installation